-After registering, running your scan and sending all your data sets, log into webdb and click on the session you’ve just completed (n.b.: you cannot access the data before the end time you indicated when reserving the session.)
+After registering, running your scan and sending all your data sets, log into webdb and click on the session you just completed (n.b.: you cannot access the data before the end time you indicated when reserving the session.) and click on the View link.
 You will be shown the following page that displays the series with a check box next to each series.
-Select the series you’d like to extract.
+Select the series you would like to extract.

 Chose an Output Disk.
 You will notice a pull-down menu next to Disk.
 It will look something like this: